 - The organizational performance is delinked from the number of employees (or any other resources) available, which makes companies more scalable

-The application of touchless claims processing can be categorized into three parts, namely, pre-claims, claims, and settlement.
+The application of touchless claims in insurance can be categorized into three parts, namely, pre-claims, claims, and settlement.
 We take a look at each of these separately to elaborate on how or where one can inject touchless claims processing:

 Pre-Claims

-- Pre-inspection: AI/ML analysis of images and videos of the insured property to capture the extent of the damages
+- Pre-inspection: AI/ML analysis of images and videos of the insured property to capture the extent of the damage

 - Underwriting: Instant underwriting review and approval based on inputs from AI